MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/cannot-import-solutions-publish-changes.md

 When you try to [import a solution](/powerapps/maker/data-platform/import-update-export-solutions) or publish unmanaged changes by using the [**Publish all customizations**](/powerapps/maker/data-platform/create-solution#publish-changes) function in Power Platform, you receive the following error message:

-> [error]Cannot start the requested operation [PublishAll] because there is another [Import] running at this moment.
+> Error: Cannot start the requested operation [PublishAll] because there is another [Import] running at this moment.
 Use Solution History for more details. -- The solution installation or removal failed due to the installation or removal of another solution at the same time.
 Please try again later.

 ## Cause